Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ## AppProvider theming changes

-### newDesignLanguage feature has been removed and is now the default
+### New Design Language

+In v5 we exposed a feature flag toggle to change between our old and new design languages.
+In v6 the new design is always enabled by default and our old design language has been removed.

 In v6 you no longer need to enable the newDesignLanguage through the features flag in the `AppProvider`.